valerieljx/HOYA-Documentation/docs/fabric_tools/lakehouse.md

 - **Pipelines**: Data integration tools such as pipeline copy tool to pull data from other sources and land into the Lakehouse can be used.

 - **Dataflows Gen 2**: These can be used to ingest and prepare data.
+    - Use this if you are importing data from Sharepoint folder.

 ### Lakehouse Explorer